gristlekinginc/metsci-site-v2/docs/special-projects/001-nanotags.md

 You're now contributing to the **MAPGRID_AI** map, thank you and nice work!

 :::note
-As of Aug 13th, 2025, contributing to the map only improves the certainty of gateway location, it does NOT show you were your Nanotag is.
+As of Aug 2025, contributing to the map only improves the certainty of gateway location, it does NOT show you were your Nanotag is.
 :::
-As more data comes in, the model will continually be refined and improved, Demonstrating that with very few classes of information and a shitload of data points, a remarkably surprising accuracy can be achieved.
+As more data comes in, the model will continually be refined and improved.